Zerotask/rust-jungle/README.md

 And you are not alone!
 [Ferris the crab](https://www.rustacean.net/) will be with you!

+Big thanks to [opeNode.io](https://www.openode.io/) where this bot is hosted for free!

 ## Structure

 Rust Jungle is separated into stages and each stage have lessons.